rbadrinath/FCP/README.md

 * array\_ops.c    : Has some functions for array read / write.
 			Includes read from file.
 			Includes string reads with malloc.
+* swap\_story.c   : Has some simple array operations.
+It also includes a version of the basic sorting algorithms

 ## MISCELLANEOUS
 * simple\_timing.c 	    : A program using the timing functions